 Call us at (703) 455-5160 or (804) 601-8259 for an initial consultation.

 Probate is a court proceeding whereby all final debts are managed and the decedent’s legal property title is passed on to their heirs.
 Proceedings for probate take place in the county’s circuit court probate division.
 The county is determined by the decedent’s legal residence at their time of death.
-Hazelwood Law Firm can assist you with the legal technicalities of estate administration.
+Hazelwood Law, PLLC can assist you with the legal technicalities of estate administration.

 If you are like many people, you’d rather spend your time planning a family vacation or how to update your home.
 You may daydream about your ideal car or a new recipe you’d like to try.
 That happens because it’s easier to focus on something that is much more immediate than facing the inevitable and the future.